eurostat/NLP4Stat/Use case B/Power BI/README.md

-**To be updated:** The Jupyter notebook which produces the two files - inputs to Power BI has been revised.
-The new version [PowerBI_inputs_v1_rev_Jan2022.ipynb](PowerBI_inputs_v1_rev_Jan2022.ipynb) loads all data from the database and does not require the external files mentioned below.
+**Note:** Ths is the revised description after the adjustment of the two Python notebooks used, to read data from the database and not from external files.

 ### MS Power BI application